cnyuanh/malaria_mitogenome/README.md

 * SamplingTest: Obtain addecaute sampling rates for your dataset.
 * 765G: Assemble mitochondrial genomes of 765 malaria mosquitoes from sam files.
-* 16G: Assembles mitochondrial genomes of 75 malaria mosquitoes from bam files.
+* 16G: Assemble mitochondrial genomes of 75 malaria mosquitoes from bam files.
+* 844G: Combine the assemblies produced in 765G and 16G and align sequences.

 ##Clone this repository
 You should be able to clone this repository and start working immediately, just do: